A Roll of the Bones

 As the story unfolds in Newfoundland, in Bermuda, in Virginia, in England and on the wild Atlantic Ocean, the characters face not only their worst fears but the darkest secrets of their own hearts.
 As they encounter other European colonists, enslaved Africans, and indigenous Americans, they are forced to confront the realities of colonization even as they struggle to carve out their own place in this strange "New World."

-My first full-length, professionally-produced play, The Mirror is about Armine Gosling, pioneering Newfoundland suffragist.
-It will be produced by Persistence Theatre Company in Fall 2021.
-Watch for updates!
+My first full-length, professionally-produced play, The Mirror, tells the story of Armine Gosling, pioneering Newfoundland suffragist.
+It was produced by Persistence Theatre Company in St. John's in October 2021.
+You can read about it here, and if it's re-staged in the future, I'll let you know!

 Not The Foggiest Clue